syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - occurs if this argument is empty.
+&#35;NUM! - occurs if this argument is empty.

-#NUM! - occurs if the argument is less than one.
+&#35;NUM! - occurs if the argument is less than one.

 Example:

 ![](Calculate-functions_images/Calculate-functions_img51.png)

+_PERCENTRANK.EXC_

 ### STDEV.P